ironhack-labs/data-labs/final-project/final-project.md

 You will be provided a list of data sets to choose from for this project.
 Using the knowledge you have acquired and your experience working with data, you will need to come up with a plan for what you are going to do and then design the project around the data set you have chosen.

 **You will be working individually for this project**, but we'll be guiding you along the process and helping you as you go.
-You will be working on this project over the course of 3-4 days.
+You will be working on this project over the course of 3-4 days (actual length of the project to be decided by your Lead Instructor).
 Below is the anticipated activities you should be performing on each day.

 ### Day 1